Kruemelmann/pdfgoose/README.md

 pdfgoose is a free and open source pdfviewer and pdfeditor.
 It is based on mozilla/pdf.js as the primary renderer for the documents.
 The desktop application is an electron based web server application, with a core written in golang.
 It is also possible to run the web server independently.
-So if you don't want to install the desktop application, it can also run on a server.
+So if you don't want to install the desktop application, pdfgoose can also run on a server.

 ## Installation